 Use of Color

 All page functionality should be available using the keyboard to provide access to assistive technology users who can not use a mouse.
-Majority of these individuals use the only keyboard to navigate through web pages, hence the importance of ensuring that interactive elements such as input, links, and buttons are implicitly focusable and are easy to identify.
-This is the only way users with a limited ability to use a mouse or older user with hand tremors can access your site with the keyboard tab button.
+The majority of these individuals use the only keyboard to navigate through web pages, hence the importance of ensuring that interactive elements such as input, links, and buttons are implicitly focusable and are easy to identify.
+This is the only way users with a limited ability to use a mouse or older users with hand tremors can access your site with the keyboard tab button.
 Meanwhile, also ensure the styles and naming for interactive elements are consistent throughout the web pages.
 WCAG 2.1 Success Criteria 2.4.7, and 3.2.4 specified this.

-To ensure all users can understand the information and operation of the user interface, WCAG 2.1 Success Criteria 3.2.3 recommends ensuring navigation options across the website pages has consistent naming, styling, and positioning.
+To ensure all users can understand the information and operation of the user interface, WCAG 2.1 Success Criteria 3.2.3 recommends ensuring navigation options across the website pages have consistent naming, styling, and positioning.
 WCAG 2.1 Success Criteria 2.4.5 also makes it important to ensure there is more than one way to locate a web page.
 That is, to provide more than one method of website navigation, such as a site map or site search to users with cognitive difficulties who sometimes find it difficult to understand where they are on a web page.